 New York City is one of the top metropolitan areas for nursing professionals and continues to see some of the highest levels of employment for registered nurses in particular.
 According to the latest Bureau of Labor Statistics data, the annual mean wage for RNs in the NYC metro area is $93,280, a 6% improvement on the average for New York state.
 Those earnings also outpace the national average of $77,460 by over 20%.

 BSN degree-holders in the greater NYC area benefit from similar salary numbers.
-Entry-level salaries vary widely, according to ZipRecruiter, and the average annual wage for those with a BSN across the state is currently $94,296.
+Entry-level salaries vary widely, and the average annual wage for those with a BSN across the state is currently $94,296.
 With the highest BSN-level earners bringing home over $160,000, graduates of NYC accelerated nursing programs have plenty of room for pay increases as they accrue professional experience.